 Although the marsh is small and surrounded by commercial development, six rare plants native to the Delaware River tidal marshes thrive here.
 Dependent on daily tidal flushing, these and other highly specialized wetland plants, nearly extirpated from Pennsylvania, comprise part of a marsh ecosystem that functions as a nursery, pollution filter and water purifier for the Delaware River.

-In 1986 The Nature Conservancy secured a long-term conservation management agreement with Bristol Borough on eleven acres of marsh.
-Rohm and Haas Company donated a conservation easement to the Conservancy on seven acres of adjacent land, now owned by Dow Chemical, which ensures that the marsh will be well buffered from disturbance.
-Today, many conservation-minded organizations and individuals worked together to preserve this highly significant wetland, including the TNC’s work with the Heritage Conservancy on management and restoration projects that will keep this area intact for future generations to enjoy.
+In 1986 The Nature Conservancy secured a long-term conservation management agreement with Bristol Borough on 11 acres of marsh.
+Rohm and Haas Company donated a conservation easement to TNC on seven acres of adjacent land, now owned by Dow Chemical, which ensures that the marsh will be well buffered from disturbance.
+Many conservation-minded organizations and individuals have worked together to preserve this highly significant wetland, including the TNC’s work with the Heritage Conservancy on management and restoration projects that will keep this area intact for future generations to enjoy.